mohsen-karami/giti/README.md

 ##### giti push -r/-m `number` --manual

 This option allows users to make changes to the fetched commits before pushing them.
 Consider the following scenario: You want to re-push some temporary commits and need to change some areas before submitting the results.
 In certain circumstances, you can apply your intended changes before executing the command, and the `--merge` option will do the job, but in others, knowing the prior commit changes would greatly assist you in applying your intended changes.
+> Warning: This command needs to perform a **force push**, and thus it could be risky to use it.
+Please run this command only if you exactly know what you’re doing.

 #### giti push --temp